Why We Love Our Pets So Much

 Why do so many of us own pets?

-It is certainly not for survival.
-Some people may own pets for security purposes, but for many who own pets, it is because our pets add to our happiness.
+Today we don't need to keep pets for survival.
+Some people may own pets for security, for farming purposes, or to help with hunting as a hobby, but for many who own pets, it is because our pets add to our happiness.

 The bond we humans form with our pets is deep, special, and long lasting.
 In return for loving our pets, they are affectionate and give us unconditional love that creates the basis for an important relationship in our lives.